Case Brief

 Lawrence et al. v.
 Texas

-The case of Lawrence v, Texas was a historical landmark decision in the Supreme Court of the United States.
+The case of Lawrence v Texas was a historical landmark decision in the Supreme Court of the United States.
 This is because the case importantly dismantled the sodomy laws in a 6-3 decision.
-It was a milestone since the sodomy laws in other vast 13 states in the United States were invalidated, and the hence the same-sex consensual relationships and marriages were legalized within the territory of the country (Leslie, 2004).
-In a five-justice majority, the court overruled such ruling in the case of Bowers v.
+It was a milestone since the sodomy laws in 13 other states in the United States were invalidated, and hence, same-sex consensual relationships and marriages were legalized within the territory of the country (Leslie, 2004).
+In a five-justice majority, the court overruled such a ruling in the case of Bowers v.
 Hardwick in 1986.
-The case of Lawrence overruled Bowers stating that it narrowly perceived the interest of liberty.
-In affirming the ruling, the court held that intimate consensual sex was an aspect of liberty and finds protection in the substantive Due Process Clause as enshrined in the 14th amendment.
+The case of Lawrence overruled Bowers, stating that it narrowly perceived the interest of liberty.
+In affirming the ruling, the court held that intimate consensual sex was an aspect of liberty and found protection in the substantive Due Process Clause as enshrined in the 14th Amendment.
 Lawrence, therefore, invalidated the laws that criminalized sodomy occurring between consenting adults who observe privacy when engaging in such activities regardless of the sex of the participants.

 This case stirred public attraction and thus invited a sea of amici curiae briefs.
 The affirmation of the case was a breakthrough for the advocators of gay rights.
 It led to the reconsideration of the relevant standing law and recognized similar landmark cases such as the Obergefell v.
 Hodges which had earlier recognized same-sex relationships and marriages.
 The determination was established in the fundamental human rights in the constitution of the United States.

-• Lawrence and Garner were apprehended by the police in Houston for being having been caught in a homosexual act by the police at the home of John Geddes.
+- Lawrence and Garner were apprehended by the police in Houston for having been caught in a homosexual act by the police at the home of John Geddes.
 They were convicted under the Texas statutory law prohibiting similar sex acts.

-Lawrence and Garner were found by the Houston police engaging in homosexual activity in the home of Lawrence when the police were responding a duty call of reported weapons disturbance.
-The police officer arrested both Lawrence and Garner and was held overnight in the police custody.
-The two were later charged a Justice of the Peace in Texas and convicted of the crime.
+Lawrence and Garner were found by the Houston police engaging in homosexual activity in the home of Lawrence when the police were responding to a duty call of a reported weapons disturbance.
+The police officer arrested both Lawrence and Garner and was held overnight in police custody.
+The two were later charged with a Justice of the Peace in Texas and convicted of the crime.

-In particular, the Texas statute observed that homosexuality was a criminal offense and such acts violated the statute.
+In particular, the Texas statute observed that homosexuality was a criminal offense, and such acts violated the statute.
 The statute stated that “A person commits an offense if they engage in a deviate sexual intercourse with another with whom they are of the same sex.”
-The statute further defines a deviate sexual intercourse as any contact between the parts of the genitals of one person and the anus or the mouth of another person, or the penetration of the anus or the genitals of another with an object (Wardenski, 2004).
+The statute further defines deviant sexual intercourse as any contact between the parts of the genitals of one person and the anus or the mouth of another person or the penetration of the anus or the genitals of another with an object (Wardenski, 2004).
 According to the rule of law, the act of homosexual is not a fundamental right according to the constitution of the United States at the time.
-However, the intimate consensual sexual relationship between adults find its protection in the Fourteenth Amendment to the United States.
+However, the intimate consensual sexual relationship between adults finds its protection in the Fourteenth Amendment to the United States.

 Procedural History

 Lawrence was arrested and charged with the crime of being a homosexual.
 The case determined that he was convicted of the crime after affirmation by the courts.
 He, therefore, exercised his right by seeking a new trial.
 He appealed the case to the Texas Court of Appeals.
-The Appellate Courts also affirmed the decision and sought for the petition at the Supreme Court which the granted him certiorari which largely considered three questions (Leslie, 2004);
+The Appellate Courts also affirmed the decision and sought a petition at the Supreme Court, which granted him certiorari, which largely considered three questions (Leslie, 2004);

-1. Whether the petitioners’ were criminally convicted under the homosexual conduct of the Texas law that criminalized sexual relationships and intimacy of couples of the same sex, but not the same behavior by couples of different, violate the fourteenth amendment and guarantee the equal protection by the law?
+- Whether the petitioners criminally convicted under the homosexual conduct of the Texas law that criminalized sexual relationships and intimacy of couples of the same sex, but not the same behavior by couples of different, violate the fourteenth amendment and guarantee equal protection by the law?

-2. Whether the criminal conviction of the petitioners for consensual sex intimacy by adults while in a private home was a violation of their interest of privacy and liberty which is protected by the Due Process Clause as provided by the fourteenth amendment?
+- Whether the criminal conviction of the petitioners for consensual sex intimacy by adults while in a private home a violation of their interest of privacy and liberty, which is protected by the Due Process Clause as provided by the Fourteenth Amendment?

-Are consenting adults of same sex gender who engage in intimate sexual conduct in a private place have the right for homosexual activities, as protected in the constitution?
+Do consenting adults of the same-sex gender who engage in intimate sexual conduct in a private place have the right to homosexual activities, as protected in the Constitution?
 Yes.

 Any adults of the same sex gender who consent between themselves to engage in consensual sex and do so in the privacy of their home have a right, and it is protected by the Due Process Clause as established in the Fourteenth Amendment of liberty interest (Wardenski, 2004).
 This right encompasses sexual activities by the same gender group.
 In precision, the right also encompasses homosexual activities.